DeepRank/DeepRank-Mut/README.md

 ## Tutorial

 We give here the tutorial like introduction to the DeepRank machinery.
-More informatoin can be found in the documentation <http://deeprank.readthedocs.io/en/latest/>.
-We quickly illsutrate here the two main steps of Deeprank:
+We quickly illsutrate here the two main steps of Deeprank-mut:

 -   the generation of the data
 -   running deep leaning experiments.

 ### A .
 Generate the data set (using MPI)

 The generation of the data require only require PDBs files of decoys and their native and the PSSM if needed.
 All the features/targets and mapped features onto grid points will be auomatically calculated and store in a HDF5 file.

 ```python
 from deeprank.models.variant import *